India: Government and politics

+The Constitution of India was drafted by the Constituent Assembly of India between 1946 and 1949, despite the political disruptions of the Partition.
+The Government of India Act 1935 was used as a model and framework.
+Long passages from the Act were included.
+The constitution describes a federal state with a parliamentary system of democracy.
+The federal structure was notable for the strength of the central government, which exclusively controlled defence, foreign affairs, railways, ports, and currency.
+The President, the constitutional head of state, has reserve powers for taking over the administration of a state.
+The central legislature has two houses: the Lok Sabha, whose delegates are directly elected by the people in general elections every five years, and the Rajya Sabha, whose members are nominated by the elected representatives in the states.
+The Constitution also includes features not found in the 1935 Act.
+The definition of fundamental rights is based on the Constitution of the United States, and the constitutional directives, or goals of endeavour, are based on the Constitution of Ireland.
+An Indian institution recommended by the constitution is the panchayat or village committees.
+Untouchability is illegal (Article 17) and caste distinctions are derecognised (Articles 15(2) and 16(2)).
+The promulgation of the Indian Constitution transformed India into a republic within the Commonwealth.

-The Government of India comprises three branches: the Executive, Legislature, and Judiciary.
-The President of India is the ceremonial head of state, who is elected indirectly for a five-year term by an electoral college comprising members of national and state legislatures.
-The Prime Minister of India is the head of government and exercises most executive power.
+The prime minister of India is the head of government and exercises most executive power.
 Appointed by the president, the prime minister is supported by the party or political alliance with a majority of seats in the lower house of parliament.
 The executive of the Indian government consists of the president, the vice-president, and the Union Council of Ministers—with the cabinet being its executive committee—headed by the prime minister.
 Any minister holding a portfolio must be a member of one of the houses of parliament.
 In the Indian parliamentary system, the executive is subordinate to the legislature; the prime minister and their council are directly responsible to the lower house of the parliament.
-Civil servants act as permanent executives and all decisions of the executive are implemented by them.
+Civil servants act as permanent executives, and all decisions of the executive are implemented by them.

-The legislature of India is the bicameral parliament.
-Operating under a Westminster-style parliamentary system, it comprises an upper house called the Rajya Sabha (Council of States) and a lower house called the Lok Sabha (House of the People).
-The Rajya Sabha is a permanent body of 245 members who serve staggered six-year terms with elections every 2 years.
-Most are elected indirectly by the state and union territorial legislatures in numbers proportional to their state's share of the national population.
-The Lok Sabha's 543 members are elected directly by popular vote among citizens aged at least 18; they represent single-member constituencies for five-year terms.
-Several seats from each state are reserved for candidates from Scheduled Castes and Scheduled Tribes in proportion to their population within that state.

 India has a three-tier unitary independent judiciary comprising the supreme court, headed by the Chief Justice of India, 25 high courts, and a large number of trial courts.
 The supreme court has original jurisdiction over cases involving fundamental rights and over disputes between states and the centre and has appellate jurisdiction over the high courts.
-It has the power to both strike down union or state laws which contravene the constitution and invalidate any government action it deems unconstitutional.
+It has the power to both strike down Union or State laws which contravene the Constitution and invalidate any government action it deems unconstitutional.
+In recent years, India has experienced democratic erosion, in which a combination of institutional passivity, negligence, and political meddling have crippled the ability of the Supreme Court, the Election Commission of India, and other federal agencies to restrain an executive branch and ruling party partial to majoritarian Hindu nationalism.